caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/introduction.rst

 Introduction
 ============

 This project is a bootstrap guide for anyone interested in Matter_ who wants to quickly setup some runnable examples.
-The reader is assumed to have outside familiarity with the Matter specification, but they are struggling to get the examples to work.  `nRF52840 Dongles`_ are used as low-cost radios and microcontrollers.
+The reader is assumed to have outside familiarity with the Matter specification.  `nRF52840 Dongles`_ are used as low-cost radios and microcontrollers.
 A `Raspberry Pi 4B`_ ("RPi" in this guide) is used for building artifacts and running services.
 Theoretically, an x64 Linux Desktop can be used for any step, and in some cases is desirable (e.g. building firmware), but not all components are tested as frequently.  *Every* stage is containerized to prevent dependency issues on the host.

 Instructions include how to build everything from scratch.
 Build steps are executed via scripts in this repository which perform some minimal patching so everything works through the Raspberry Pi and to reduce container image sizes by sharing reusable dependencies as mounted volumes.
 CI/CD pipelines are setup on this project to generate nightly builds of the `container images`_ and various `build artifacts`_ as an alternative option.
-All container images are build for :code:`aarm64` and :code:`x64` architectures.
+All container images are built for :code:`aarm64` and :code:`x64` architectures.

 Major Components
 ----------------